 The sessions were recorded in Zoom with the participant sharing their screen displaying the Career Center website and the "Competency Compass."
 Some sessions were recorded with both the researcher and the participant in the same room (4), but because of audio feedback the rest of the tests were conducted remotely.

-The test began with the researcher reading the introductory portion of the script and then asking for a verbal agreement to record the session.
-All participants agreed to recording (see Figure 1).
+The test began with the researcher reading the introductory portion of the script (see Appendix A Introductory Script), including the Informed Consent, and then asking for a verbal agreement to record the session.
+All participants agreed to recording.